wooriapt/jekyll-now/_posts/2018-07-17-ERC Ethereum Token Standards.md

 WHAT IS ERC20?
 ---
 Before we can dive deep into the issues with ERC20, let’s give a general overview of what ERC20 is.
-ERC itself stands for “Ethereum Request for Comment”.
+ERC itself stands for “Ethereum Request for Comment"

 It is a document containing improvements for an existing token standard.
 In Computer Science terminology, this is called a Request for Comments (RFC).

 An Ethereum developer can submit an Ethereum Improvement Proposal (EIP) that describes technical updates for an existing token standard.
 Once the proposal is accepted by a committee, it becomes an ERC token standard.

 WHAT DOES A STANDARD LIKE ERC20 REPRESENT?
 ---
-An Ethereum standard represents a set of functions developers can use when creating smart contract code with Solidity.
+*An Ethereum standard represents a set of functions developers can use when creating smart contract code with Solidity.
 To give you an idea of some of the available functions:

--balanceOf(address_owner): Returns the balance for the account you gave.
+*balanceOf(address_owner): Returns the balance for the account you gave.*

--transfer(address_to, uint256_value): Transfer a certain amount of tokens to another address.
+*transfer(address_to, uint256_value): Transfer a certain amount of tokens to another address.*

--approve(address_spender, uint256_value): Give permission to a certain address to withdraw a specified amount of tokens from your account.
+*approve(address_spender, uint256_value): Give permission to a certain address to withdraw a specified amount of tokens from your account.*

--totalSupply(): Returns total token supply.
+*totalSupply(): Returns total token supply.*

 ERC20 CRITICAL BUG
 ---